UsabilityEngineering/TutorMe/README.md

 ## Phase 2: Interaction Design

 * Executive Summary: Based on our survey results we translated our conclusions from our initial user research to a conceptual design incorporating the users' needs.
-The phase contains wireframes and prototype draft.
+The phase contains wireframes and a prototype draft.

 [Full phase 2 report](phase2/)